Kyagara/CoopTweaks/README.md

 # CoopTweaks

-Sync advancements, chat relay for a Discord channel and more.
+Sync advancements, chat relay for Discord and more.

 ## About